andromia/romulus/README.md

-This project is under development.
+This project is no longer under development.
+See [Remus](https://github.com/cnpryer/remus) for future development.

 # romulus